 - A personal injury award amount on behalf of one spouse

 However, the concept of personal property can get complicated.
 Money deposited in joint accounts or used to enhance a marital asset (like a shared home) can become marital property due to the difficulty of sorting back out the personal property from the other marital assets.

 Gifts between spouses

 The state of Minnesota always considers gifts given from one spouse to the other as marital property.
-That means that if your husband gave you a Christmas car last year, the worth of that car would come into the equitable distribution calculation.
+That means that if your spouse got you a car for Christmas last year, the car’s worth would come into the equitable distribution calculation.